svewap/nnrestapi/Documentation/Localization/Localization/10_backgrounds.rst

 So far, so good.
 But what about handling translations / localizations?

-The problem with localized data in context of a Rest API
+The problem with localized data
 ~~~~~~~~~

 Looking at the example above, we are currently looking at shelf number ``123`` and getting a result in English.